Getting Started

 print(result.results["InformationExtraction"])

-You pass models from these libraries directly to PredictiveTask.
-Optionally, you can include GenerationSettings to
+You pass supported models directly to PredictiveTask.
+Optionally, you can include ModelSettings to

 Batching is configured on each task via batch_size: